GSA/digitalgov.gov/content/guides/dap/common-questions-about-dap.md

 - **The DAP team is supporting the parallel UA (PUA) tracking parameter.** They will provide more information about the parallel GA4 tracking parameter soon
 The DAP team will continue to update this page and provide more information in the coming months.

-## What actions are required for me to move to GA4?
+### Q: What actions are required for me to move to GA4?

-As a DAP customer, you should begin to explore the new GA4 data, reports, and available training resources.
+A: As a DAP customer, you should begin to explore the new GA4 data, reports, and available training resources.
 You should also complete the following two actions as soon as possible.

 **Action 1: Review whether you use central hosting or host the DAP code locally.**